cpg314/cargo-workspace-unused-pub/README.md

    Found 6722 declarations and 286 traits
    ```

 3. Phase 1: Find all methods that are seem never used.
-The following phase aim at removing false positives.
+The following phases aim at removing false positives.

    ```
    Pass 1: 1419 candidates